 It is as if we’ve bought into the idea I was attempting to sell to my daughter: the idea that we can’t do it.

-But what would happen if we adopted the same attitude and mentality of a four-year old little girl that we can do it and all we need is the opportunity to prove it?
+But what would happen if with eyes to see we adopted the same attitude and mentality of a four-year old little girl that we can do it and all we need is the opportunity to prove it?